-Are you looking to regain usable yard space?
-Are you growing tired of that old run-down looking pool and want it gone for good?
-Planning to build in the area or just want completely gone?
-We can break the pool down and haul it to be recycled.
+Our full pool removal service completely breaks down your inground swimming pool and removes all the content allowing a clean, streamlined approach to the fill in process.
+We break the pool down and haul it to be recycled.
 Once the pool is completely removed, dirt is compacted for less settlement and the best final grade.
 We handle removal and proper disconnection of all the pool equipment.
 All permits and inspections are handled by us and you don't pay us the final check until the inspector signs off on the work being completed.

 Most contractors will recommend the easy way out.
 Complete pool removal is usually your best option, though, it is more costly.
 This process gives you the best final result with the least amount of yard settlement.
 Your pool is broken into manageable pieces and completely removed from your property instead of simply burying it in the backyard.
 If there will ever be building in that area, there won't be buried rubble to have to sort through in the future.

-On a budget?
-Are you tired of hearing frogs and worrying about your child falling in and drowning?
+On a budget and looking to cut the cost to fill in a pool as much as possible?
+Are you tired of hearing frogs and worrying about a child falling in and drowning?
 Are you looking to sell or rent your home and want to reduce the liability?
-We can break your pool down into small pieces, compact the dirt over the concrete and grade out your yard to give you the proper drainage.
+We can break your pool down into small pieces, as we fill in your pool, the dirt is compacted over the concrete and graded out your yard to give you the proper drainage.
 I offer the best solution for minimal long term settlement and all work comes with a lifetime warranty so if it is to ever sink in the future, we will make it right even if it is 10 years later.

 This is the best way to improve property value with out spending a fortune renovating your old pool and at the same time decrease your liability.
-We have a few options to make that big hole in the yard go away.
-If you have a vinyl pool, the liner and support shell is completely removed and in both cases, the dirt is compacted and graded to leave you with a nice open space in your yard.
+We have a few swimming pool removal options to make that big hole in the yard go away.
+If you have a vinyl pool, the liner and support shell is completely removed and in both cases during the filling in of the pool, the dirt is compacted and graded to leave you with a nice open space in your yard.

 ***Do not be fooled by some online "DIY concepts" or lazy "quick buck" contractors that suggest that only drilling holes or knocking a small portion out of the bottom and sides are acceptable forms of pool removal.
 This is a huge mistake.
-The entire bottom and sides need to be broken into pieces small enough to be able to mix into the dirt for filling, proper drainage, even compaction with the least amount of settlement and in some rare circumstance that the area will ever need to be excavated in the future.***
+The entire bottom and sides need to be broken into pieces small enough to be able to mix into the dirt for filling in, proper drainage, even compaction with the least amount of settlement and in some rare circumstance that the area will ever need to be excavated in the future.
+This type of pool removal costs less up front and will be a hard sell by most contractors but will not benefit you in the long run.***

 I have been serving the Washington DC, Maryland and Virginia area for more than 20 years as both a commercial and residential contractor.